Addington, London: New Addington

 In the 20th century, technological advances and population growth in the region led to many changes in the way of life for people in Addington.
 At the beginning of the century, Addington was in the county of Surrey, which had established urban and rural districts to provide services matched to the needs of the differing communities.
 The parish of Addington was transferred to Godstone Rural District on abolition of Croydon Rural District in 1915.
-Subsequently, Addington parish was absorbed by the County Borough of Croydon in 1925.
-Since 1965 the county borough has been part of the London Borough of Croydon within highly urbanized Greater London, which ended over 900 years of administration by the county of Surrey.
+Subsequently, Addington parish became part of the County Borough of Croydon in 1925.
+On 1 April 1928 the parish was abolished and merged with Croydon St John the Baptist.
+At the 1921 census (the last before the abolition of the parish), Addington had a population of 691.
+Since 1965 the county borough has been part of the London Borough of Croydon within highly urbanized Greater London.

 New Addington was developed to the south of the existing village from the 1930s onwards.

 There are still several old houses and buildings in Addington and, even though there has been some fairly modern building, the village atmosphere is intact in the 21st century, despite its being in Greater London.
 There is a blacksmith's forge, dating from around 1740, now mainly making ornamental ironwork.

 The hunt used to meet outside the pub, The Cricketers which has reverted to its former name once again after a temporary change of name.
 The village co-operative store and post office is now a private house.